-- A. Pursuant to the Company Act, the current year's after-tax earnings should set aside 10% of the remaining earnings as legal reserve until the balance of legal reserve is equal to that of paid-in capital.
+A. Pursuant to the Company Act, the current year's after-tax earnings should set aside 10% of the remaining earnings as legal reserve until the balance of legal reserve is equal to that of paid-in capital.
 Except for covering accumulated deficit or issuing new stocks or cash to shareholders in proportion to their share ownership, the legal reserve shall not be used for any other purpose.
-The use of legal reserve for the issuance of stocks or cash to shareholders in proportion to their share ownership is permitted, provided that the distribution of the reserve is limited to the portion in excess of 25% of the Company's paid-in capital. - B. According to the Company's Articles of Incorporation, 10% of the annual net income, after offsetting any loss of prior years and paying all taxes and dues, shall be set aside as legal reserve, and set aside or reverse special reserve.
+The use of legal reserve for the issuance of stocks or cash to shareholders in proportion to their share ownership is permitted, provided that the distribution of the reserve is limited to the portion in excess of 25% of the Company's paid-in capital.

+- B. According to the Company's Articles of Incorporation, 10% of the annual net income, after offsetting any loss of prior years and paying all taxes and dues, shall be set aside as legal reserve, and set aside or reverse special reserve.
 The remaining net income and the unappropriated retained earnings from prior years can be distributed in accordance with a resolution passed during a meeting of the Board of Directors and approved at the stockholders' meeting.
 Of the amount to be distributed by the Company, stockholders' dividends shall comprise 50% to 100% of the unappropriated retained earnings.
 Since the Company is in a changeable industry environment and the life cycle of the Company is in a stable growth, the appropriation of earnings should consider fund requirements and capital budgets to decide how much earnings will be kept or distributed and how much cash dividends will be distributed.
 The percentage of stock dividends shall not be more than 50% of dividends distributed. - C. In accordance with the regulations, the Company shall set aside special reserve from the debit balance on other equity items at the balance sheet date before distributing earnings.
-When debit balance on other equity items is reversed subsequently, the reversed amount could be included in the distributable earnings. - D. For the years ended December 31, 2022 and 2021, the Company distributed cash dividends both amounting to \$959,850 (\$6 (in dollars) per share).
-On March 3, 2023, the Board of Directors proposed for the distribution of dividends from 2022 earnings in the amount of \$959,850 at \$6 (in dollars) per share.
+When debit balance on other equity items is reversed subsequently, the reversed amount could be included in the distributable earnings. - D. For the years ended December 31, 2023 and 2022, the Company recognized dividends distributed to owners both amounting to \$959,850 (\$6 (in dollars) per share as cash dividend).
+On February 23, 2024, the Board of Directors proposed for the distribution of dividends from 2023 earnings in the amount of \$1,055,834 at \$6.6 (in dollars) per share.